Jimmy Carter and his hometown of Plains celebrate the 39th president's 100th birthday

 Jason Carter continued, “When we started asking him about his 100th birthday, he said he was excited to vote for Kamala Harris.”

 Early voting in Georgia begins Oct.
-15, two weeks into James Earl Carter Jr.'s 101st year.
+15, two weeks into Carter's 101st year.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.